prestonceo/Networking-on-google-cloud/README.md

 # Networking-on-google-cloud

+You can use these commands for playground purposes on the google cloud platform.
+This should be considered a reference and by no means should you use this as a guide for production purposes.

 Creating a subnet with a address range, the first command creates the name of the subnet and uses custom subnet creation.
 GCP does allow automatic subnet creation as an option and Creates the subnets for you (optional).